Rare Tumours programme

 - Rare skin cancers & non-cutaneous melanoma

-There is a growing demand for medical education of young oncologists willing to devote their professional life to some or all rare adult solid cancers.
-ESO launched a programme of residential courses in this field and each course will focus on one of the ten families of rare cancers listed above, within a multidisciplinary context.
+There is a growing demand for the medical education of young oncologists to be devoted to rare adult solid cancers.
+ESO launched a programme of online courses in this field and each course focuses on one of the ten families of rare cancers listed above, within a multidisciplinary context.

-In partnership with ESMO, every year ESO will organize an annual Advanced Course, Clinical Update on Rare Adult Solid Cancers, as a regular appointment for clinical oncologists and to keep them updated on novelties about rare adult solid cancers.
+In partnership with ESMO, every year ESO will organisean annual Advanced Course, Clinical Update on Rare Adult Solid Cancers, as a regular appointment for clinical oncologists and to keep them updated on novelties about rare adult solid cancers.

-In addition, ESO joined the European rare cancer community with a seat in the Steering committee of Rare Cancers Europe (RCE), the multi-stakeholder effort launched by ESMO in partnership with clinical and research communities, patient groups, industries, as a “think-tank” to tackle the several issues posed by rare cancers.
+In addition, ESO joined the European rare cancer community with a seat in the Steering Committee of Rare Cancers Europe (RCE).
+It is a multi-stakeholder effort launched by ESMO in partnership with clinical and research communities, patient groups, industries, as a “think-tank” to tackle the several issues posed by rare cancers.
 The RCE training course for advocacy groups is held every year in parallel sessions with the ESO Clinical Update on rare cancers for physicians.
 It represents an opportunity for patients and their representatives to learn from their peers and interact with medical experts in rare cancers.